 This article is to help you avoid secondary negative emotions and stop your feelings from going from bad to worse.

-Have you ever noticed that it can get much worse if you are having a painful thought or mood when you mull things over in your head?
+Have you ever noticed that it can get much worse if you have a painful thought or mood when you mull things over in your head?

 This article will be of interest to you if you have

 If you can move quickly past the insult, the pain will fade, and your mood will return to normal.
 However, most of us don’t work that way.
-You might try to ‘make sense of it by going over it again and again in your mind.
+You might try to ‘make sense of it by going over it repeatedly in your mind.

 The pain intensifies, and you might now be feeling anger at me!